isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-architecture-and-performance.md

 ## Performance Analysis

 This section, showcases the performance numbers of the microservice.
-Since the old cloud architecture had issues in  concurrent publishing or in publishing very large maps hence this section compares the performance numbers of the microservice with AEM Guides on-prem offering.
+This section compares the performance of the microservice with AEM Guides on-prem offering since the old cloud architecture had issues in concurrent publishing or in publishing very large maps.

 If you are publishing a large map on on-prem, then you might have to tweak the Java heap parameters or else you can encounter out-of-memory errors.
 On cloud, the microservice is already profiled and has optimum Java heap and other configurations out of the box.